kenakamu/line-bot-sdk-csharp/README.md

 This project is source of C# library for Line Messaging API.
 You can install via NuGet, or use Visual Studio 2015 template.

 ## LineBotApplication
 This project is source of Visual Studio 2015 Project Template.
+You can download template zip from [release](https://github.com/kenakamu/line-bot-sdk-csharp/releases/tag/LineBotApplication)

+## LineWithBotFrameworkApplication
-You can download template zip from [release](https://github.com/kenakamu/line-bot-sdk-csharp/releases)
+This project is sour ceof Visual Studio 2015 Project Template which connect Line Web Messaging API to Microsoft Bot Framework via DirectLine.
+You can download template zip from [release](https://github.com/kenakamu/line-bot-sdk-csharp/releases/tag/LineWithBotFrameworkApplication)

 # License
 MIT license.